jbcodeforce/shift_left_utils/docs/migration.md

 fct_user_role,fact,T,T,facts/qx/fct_user_role.sql,pipelines/facts/qx/fct_user_role
 ```

+The template for the Makefile in the case of Sink table is `utils/templates/makefile_ddl_dml_tmpl.jinja`.

 ## 3 - Process one table using the -pd flag

 The `process_src_tables.py` has a flag to process the parents from the current fact or dimension table.
 This will create intermediate tables up to source tables.

-It is very helpful but developers need to take care of the semantic of the intermediate table as some can be done in the deduplication DML at the source table.
-So it is import to work with domain expert to select the best path for implementation.
+It is very helpful but developers need to take care of the semantic of the intermediate tables.
+It is important to work with domain experts to select the best path for implementation.

 ???+ warning
     This is when it becomes a little bit tricky, as analysis should lead to refactoring.
 Intermediate tables, name starting with `int_`, include some transformation and filtering logic or but also some deduplication.
 It was decided to do the deduplication as early as possible. close to the raw data.
 So when migrating source table, the tool prepare a dml to do the dedup, which means partitioning on the `__db` field and the primary key of the table.
 It is also leveraging the Flink table changelog format as `upsert` to keet the last record for a given key.

-The refactored tables are keeping the same table name and are saved under the -o specificied $STAGING folder.
-So it may be relevant to move the ddl and dml for the intermediates and source tables to the pipeline path.
+The refactored tables are keeping the same table name and are saved under the -o specified $STAGING folder.
+So it may be relevant to move the ddl and dml for the intermediates and source tables to the pipeline path manually after completing the analysis with domain experts.

 Be sure to do update tracking document.